Virgo (constellation): Deep-sky objects

 Because of the presence of a galaxy cluster (consequently called the Virgo Cluster) within its borders 5° to 12° west of ε Vir (Vindemiatrix), this constellation is especially rich in galaxies.

 Some examples are Messier 49 (elliptical), Messier 58 (spiral), Messier 59 (elliptical), Messier 60 (elliptical), Messier 61 (spiral), Messier 84 (lenticular), Messier 86 (lenticular), Messier 87 (elliptical and a famous radio source), Messier 89 (elliptical) and Messier 90 (spiral).
 A noted galaxy that is not part of the cluster is the Sombrero Galaxy (M104), an unusual spiral galaxy.
 It is located about 10° due west of Spica.

 NGC 4639 is a face-on barred spiral galaxy located 78 Mly from Earth (redshift 0.0034).
 Its outer arms have a high number of Cepheid variables, which are used as standard candles to determine astronomical distances.
-Because of this, astronomers used several Cepheid variables in NGC 4639 to calibrate type 1a supernovae as standard candles for more distant galaxies.
+Because of this, astronomers used several Cepheid variables in NGC 4639 to calibrate type Ia supernovae as standard candles for more distant galaxies.

 Virgo possesses several galaxy clusters, one of which is HCG 62.
 A Hickson Compact Group, HCG 62 is at a distance of 200 Mly from Earth (redshift 0.0137) and possesses a large central elliptical galaxy.
 It has a heterogeneous halo of extremely hot gas, posited to be due to the active galactic nucleus at the core of the central elliptical galaxy.

 M87 is the largest galaxy in the Virgo cluster, and is at a distance of 60 Mly from Earth (redshift 0.0035).
 It is a major radio source, partially due to its jet of electrons being flung out of the galaxy by its central supermassive black hole.
 Because this jet is visible in several different wavelengths, it is of interest to astronomers who wish to observe black holes in a unique galaxy.
 On April 10, 2019, astronomers from the Event Horizon Telescope project released an image of its central black hole; the first direct image of one.
 With a mass of at least 7.2 billion times that of the Sun, it is the most massive black hole within the immediate vicinity of the Milky Way.